 A Playlist for Fibromyalgia Flare Days

 I often find it hard to stay upbeat on bad fibromyalgia flare days.
 I’ve learned that I can control flares to a degree.
-I’m less able to prevent them altogether as I am to keep them short.
+While I can’t prevent them altogether, I can keep them short.
 I’ve learned that I can shorten flares by doing two main things.

 1 .
 I don’t fight the flares.
 Instead of trying to push through a flare to get stuff done anyway, I ride the wave.
 As much as possible I take the day off and I just rest.
 If my mind is working but my body feels dead I just sit in my chair and work a bit, usually doing the least mentally-intensive tasks.
 If both body and brain are fatigued, I zone out in front of the tv.